f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab2.rst

 Task 5:  Create Floating Self IPs on BIG-IP-A
 =============================================

-In Task 5, we will define Floating Self IP Objects on the BIG-IP-A, which are shared objects between an Active/Standby BIG-IP pair.
+We will define Floating Self IP Objects on the BIG-IP-A, which are shared objects between an Active/Standby BIG-IP pair.

 On the BIG-IP-A, create the following Floating Self IP Objects.
 These will be shared configuration objects that will be synced in Lab 3.
 Only create the Floating Self IPs on BIG-IP-A: